 Transforming a fixed asset into real cash is difficult.
 Whereas current holdings can be effortlessly converted into real cash.

 Fixed holdings are utilised by an enterprise to generate products and services.
 They are kept for more than a year.
 On the contrary, current assets like cash and cash equivalents are kept by a company and can be easily obtained as cash.
 This is why current assets are detained for less than twelve months.

 The value of fixed assets is the complete value, which means the actual price without any depreciation.
 Conversely, the valuation of current holdings is the value or market price, whichever is minimum.

-Current assets can be kept as mortgage as collaterals for availing loans, while fixed holdings cannot be mortgaged.
+Current assets can be kept as mortgages as collateral for availing loans, while fixed holdings cannot be mortgaged.

-Current holdings are subjected to floating charge, whereas fixed assets denotes fixed cost.
+Current holdings are subjected to a floating charge, whereas fixed assets denote fixed costs.